mf-luder/flactrack/README.md

 #### File Selection
 The sript expects one cue file as a command line argument.
 The name of the matching audio file is read from the cue file.
 If that audio file cannot be found (perhaps because it has been renamed and the cue file has not been updated accordingly), the script will look for an audio file that's likely to be the right one based on its name.
 If the script can't find the matching audio file, simply edit the FILE line in the cue file with your favorite text editor so that it contains the correct file name.

-##### Unsupported Audio Formats
+##### Supported and Unsupported Audio Formats
 Flactrack only supports those audio formats that are supported by the flac encoder.
 If the audio file to be split is not a .flac file, the script will attempt to use the flac encoder to create a temporary flac file and split that one instead.
 This lengthens the job considerably.
 See the flac encoder's documentation for a list of supported input formats.
 Because .wav is one of the supported formats, splitting an unsupported file type (e.g. .ape) is as simple as running the appropriate decoder first:

     mac <file.ape> <file.wav> -d && flactrack <file.cue>
-Flactrack should be able to find the decoded file automatiaclly.
-Alternatively, there are various ways of converting files directly to flac:
+    # or, alternatively:
     ffmpeg -i <file.ape> <file.flac> && flactrack <file.cue>

+Flactrack should be able to find the decoded file automatiaclly.
 Similarly, converting the resulting tracks is relatively simple.
 In this case using ffmpeg has the advantage of preserving tags:

     mkdir MP3; for t in [0-9][0-9]\ -\ *.flac; do ffmpeg -i "$t" -ab 320k MP3/"${t%.flac}.mp3"; done